SVG improver

 1. Over-aggressive decimal rounding: Setting precision to 0 can visibly distort complex paths.
 Start with 2 and only go lower if you can't see the difference.
 Don't use 0 decimals for detailed illustrations.

 2. Removing necessary defs: Some tools incorrectly identify defs as unused when they're referenced through CSS rather than inline attributes.
-Always check the preview after optimization.
+Always check the preview after.

 3. Stripping accessibility elements: <title> and <desc> elements with content serve as accessible names and descriptions for screen readers.
 Only remove empty ones.

-4. Ignoring viewBox: Some optimization tools strip the viewBox attribute, which breaks responsive scaling.
+4. Some tools strip the viewBox attribute, which breaks responsive scaling.
 This tool never removes viewBox.

 Comparing This Tool to SVGO

-SVGO (SVG Optimizer) is the industry-standard Node.js tool for SVG optimization, available at npmjs.com.
+SVGO (SVG improver) is the industry-standard Node.js tool for SVG, available at npmjs.com.
 It's used in build pipelines by companies like Google, Facebook, and countless open-source projects.
 So how does this browser tool compare?

-SVGO advantages: More optimization plugins (50+), CLI integration, CI/CD pipeline support, batch processing of entire directories, fine-grained configuration via YAML/JSON.
+More plugins (50+), CLI integration, CI/CD pipeline support, batch processing of entire directories, fine-grained configuration via YAML/JSON.

 This tool's advantages: No installation required, instant feedback with live preview, visual comparison, privacy (no file leaves your browser), works on any device with a browser, more accessible for non-developers.